warmachine028/datastax/README.md

 - This is a very simple yet powerful project to implement day to day abstract data structures
 - A pure implementation of Python in representing Tree, Linkedlist and Array based datastructures in basic command prompt
 - It helps visualize each data structure for better understanding
 - Students can be beneficial in using this Package
 - This project is still under construction

 ## Problem Statement

-- Often in the beginning CS students face problems in understanding the internal architecture of ADTs
+- Often at the beginning of B.Tech Course, CS students face a lot of problems understanding the internal architecture of complex ADTs.
 - While solving coding challenges locally where test cases have to be written using these ADTs, it becomes really cumbersome to write these data structures from scratch.
-- Often while writing a programs implementing these ADS we encounter lots of errors just because we are unable to preview what's actually going on under the hood.
+- Also, when writing programs which implements these ADS, we encounter lots of errors just because we are unable to preview what's actually going on under the hood.

 ## Benefits